Esoteric programming language: History

-The earliest, and still the canonical example of an esoteric programming language, is INTERCAL, designed in 1972 by Don Woods and James M. Lyon, who said that their intention was to create a programming language unlike any with which they were familiar.
-It parodied elements of established programming languages of the day such as Fortran, COBOL and assembly language.
+The earliest, and still the canonical example of an esoteric programming language, is INTERCAL, designed in 1972 by Don Woods and James M. Lyon, who said that their intention was to create a programming language unlike any with which they were familiar, namely FORTRAN, BASIC, COBOL, ALGOL, SNOBOL, SPITBOL, FOCAL, SOLVE, TEACH, APL, LISP, and PL/I. It parodied elements of established programming languages of the day.

 For many years, INTERCAL was represented only by paper copies of the INTERCAL manual.
 Its revival in 1990 as an implementation in C under Unix stimulated a wave of interest in the intentional design of esoteric computer languages.

 In 1993, Wouter van Oortmerssen created FALSE, a small stack-oriented programming language with syntax designed to make the code inherently obfuscated, confusing and unreadable.
 Its compiler is only 1024 bytes in size.
 This inspired Urban Müller to create an even smaller language, the now-infamous Brainfuck, which consists of only eight recognized characters.
 Along with Chris Pressey's Befunge (like FALSE, but with a two-dimensional instruction pointer), Brainfuck is now one of the best-supported esoteric programming languages, with canonical examples of minimal Turing tarpits and needlessly obfuscated language features.
 Brainfuck is related to the P′′ family of Turing machines.

 Common features

 While esoteric programming languages differ in many ways, there are some common traits that characterize many languages, such as parody, minimalism, and the goal of making programming difficult.
-Many esoteric programming languages, such as brainfuck, and similar, use single characters as commands, however, it isn't uncommon for languages to read line by line like conventional programming languages.
+Many esoteric programming languages, such as brainfuck, and similar, use single characters as commands, however, it is not uncommon for languages to read line by line like conventional programming languages.